openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

 Documentation Impact
 --------------------

-Documentation impact for changes in Manila are introduced by the API changes.
+Documentation impact for changes in manila are introduced by the API changes.
 Also, doc changes are needed to append pool names to host names.
 Driver changes may also introduce new configuration options which would lead to Doc changes.